Things you need to know about Contract for Secured Loan (Down-Payment and Equal Monthly Installments).

 3. How is a Contract of Loan different from a Promissory Note?

-Both documents are used to govern transactions for lending money.
+Both documents are used in transactions for lending money.
 However, a Contract of Loan is best used for loans involving large sums of money and when the terms of the loan are complicated.

 On the other hand, use a Promissory Note if the loan involves only a small amount of money and contains simple and straightforward terms.